alpha-mouse/ti4calc/README.md

 |**Cruiser**|   0    |   0     |   0     |   0     |
 |**Cruiser**|   0    |   0     |   0     |   1     |

-This table represents game state at the start of the battle, we know for sure that both fleets are untouched.
+This table represents game state at the start of the battle, when both fleets are untouched.
 During the first round of the battle two Cruisers can inflict 0, 1, 2 hits with probabilities 0.36, 0.48, 0.16 respectively.
 Carrier and two Fighters can inflict 0, 1, 2, 3 hits with probabilities 0.512, 0.384, 0.096, 0.008.
-So after the first round our states probabilities will be
+So after the first round the states probabilities will be

 |           |        | Carrier | Fighter | Fighter |
 |:---------:|:------:|:-------:|:-------:|:-------:|